cvent/datadog-backstage-plugins/plugins/datadog-entity-sync-backend/README.md

 });
 ```

+## Triggering Sync Operations

+### Manual Sync Trigger

-To manually trigger a sync, you can issue an event with the topic of "sync-catalog-to-datadog" with an entity filter.
-If you register the event as a webhook endpoint, you can trigger it via an http call such as.
+To manually trigger a sync, you can issue an event with the topic of `datadog-entity-sync.<SYNC_ID>` with an entity filter.
+If you register the event as a webhook endpoint, you can trigger it via an HTTP call.

+> **NOTE**: In all examples below, the `SYNC_ID` is `datadog-service-from-component`.

 ```bash
 curl --request POST \